-This policy describes the types of personal data collected when you use our sites and how your personal data is used, shared and protected.
-It also explains the choices you have relating to your personally identifiable information and how you can contact us.
+This policy describes and sets out the essential details relating to your personal data relationship with Saint James Hospital.
+This policy highlights the types of personal data collected when you use our *sites and how your personal data is used, shared and protected.
+It also explains the choices you have relating to your personally identifiable information and how you can contact us regarding your personal data.

 We ask you for certain personally identifiable information to provide you with the services you request.
 For example, when you request to receive communications, book an appointment, or interact with our sites.
 We will never share your information with a 3rd party without your explicit permission to provide you with access to that service.
 We may also collect sensitive personal data.